tumble-weed/myhelp/help.md

     [[ ]]: The double square brackets are an enhanced version introduced in Bash that allows for more features and flexibility.
 They don't require spaces around the operands and operators, and they support additional features like pattern matching and regular expressions.
     [ ]: Variables and strings inside single square brackets should be quoted to avoid issues with spaces or special characters.
     [[ ]]: Quoting is often not necessary inside double square brackets, though it doesn't hurt to use quotes for consistency.

-# bash collect all command line arguments into a function and if no argument is given take default arguments
 # embed tmux within tmux
 TMUX= tma t-inner
-# different types of checks ( existence of file, of dir, variable, )
-# how  much time did a bash command take
-# read in a file in bash
-# sed awk in bash
 # bash identify unset variables
  bash -u ./add_values.sh
 ./add_values.sh: line 4: tow_val: unbound variable